freeseek/mocha/README.md

 wget -P bcftools/plugins https://raw.githubusercontent.com/freeseek/mocha/master/{trio-phase,mochatools,importFMT,extendFMT}.c
 cd bcftools && patch < Makefile.patch && patch < main.patch && patch < vcfnorm.patch && cd ..
 ```
-If for any reason the patches fail with an error message, contact the <a href="mailto:giulio.genovese@gmail.com">author</a> for a fix.
+If for any reason the patches fail with an error message, contact the <a href="mailto:giulio.genovese@gmail.com">author</a> for a fix

 Compile latest version of HTSlib (optionally disable bz2, gcs, and lzma) and BCFtools (make sure you are using gcc version 5 or newer)
 ```